Fohdeesha/lab-docu/docs/perc.md

 >WARNING: If you are flashing a card in a blade chassis (like an M620 or M820), only use the "for blades" guide for your specific card model below.
 For example, the **H710 Mini (D1) Blade Guide**.
 Following any of the "normal" guides on a blade server will brick the PERC

-If it displays an **H310 Mini**, proceed to the [H310 Mini Guide](https://fohdeesha.com/docs/H310/) If it displays an **H710 Mini B0** revision, proceed to the [H710 Mini (B0) Guide](https://fohdeesha.com/docs/H710-B0/) If it displays an **H710 Mini D1** revision, proceed to the [H710 Mini (D1) Guide](https://fohdeesha.com/docs/H710-D1/)
+If it displays an **H310 Mini**, proceed to the [H310 Mini Guide](https://fohdeesha.com/docs/H310/)
+If it displays an **H710 Mini B0** revision, proceed to the [H710 Mini (B0) Guide](https://fohdeesha.com/docs/H710-B0/)
+If it displays an **H710 Mini D1** revision, proceed to the [H710 Mini (D1) Guide](https://fohdeesha.com/docs/H710-D1/)
 If it displays an **H710 Mini D1** revision **and it's in a blade server**, proceed to the [H710 Mini (D1) Blade Guide](https://fohdeesha.com/docs/H710-D1-Blade/)
 If it displays an **H710P Mini B0** revision, proceed to the [H710P Mini (B0) Guide](https://fohdeesha.com/docs/H710P-B0/)
 If it displays an **H710P Mini D1** revision, proceed to the [H710P Mini (D1) Guide](https://fohdeesha.com/docs/H710P-D1/)
 If it displays an **H710 Adapter B0** revision, proceed to the [H710 Full Size (B0) Guide](https://fohdeesha.com/docs/H710-B0-full/)
 If it displays an **H710 Adapter D1** revision, proceed to the [H710 Full Size (D1) Guide](https://fohdeesha.com/docs/H710-D1-full/)
 If it displays an **H710P Adapter B0** revision, proceed to the [H710P Full Size (B0) Guide](https://fohdeesha.com/docs/H710P-B0-full/)
 If it displays an **H710P Adapter D1** revision, proceed to the [H710P Full Size (D1) Guide](https://fohdeesha.com/docs/H710P-D1-full/)
 If it displays an **H810 Adapter B0** revision, proceed to the [H810 Full Size (B0) Guide](https://fohdeesha.com/docs/H810-B0-full/)
 If it displays an **H810 Adapter D1** revision, proceed to the [H810 Full Size (D1) Guide](https://fohdeesha.com/docs/H810-D1-full/)

 If it displays anything that doesn't exactly match the above choices, [contact me](mailto:jon@fohdeesha.com?subject=PERC-Unknown) with a screenshot.
 If you're impatient and pick the "closest one" instead, you'll brick your card.

 ## Extra: Disable ThirdPartyPCIFanResponse

 >Warning: Use this at your own risk.
 Modifying thermal settings can cause unforeseen circumstances.
-If you are running your server in a warm environment, it is probably best to leave this alone.
+If you are running your server in a hot environment, it's probably best to leave this alone

-The LSI firmware is not supported by Dell.
-This will cause the iDRAC to no longer keep track of the drive temperatures.
-This is confirmed with the error PCI3018 in the Lifecycle Log and the fans being set to a static speed of about 30%.
+iDRAC does not expect to see a PERC card running LSI firmware - this will cause the iDRAC to no longer see the drive temperatures.
+In some cases, this will cause the error PCI3018 in the Lifecycle Log, and the fans will be set to a static speed of about 30%.
 The fan speed acts as a failsafe to prevent any disks from possibly overheating.

-To correct this behavior, you can disable the "ThirdPartyPCIFanResponse" feature by using IPMItool or RACADM.
+If you are affected by this and would like the fan behavior to return to normal, you can disable the `ThirdPartyPCIFanResponse` feature by using IPMItool or RACADM.
 IPMItool is built into the live image so this will usually be the easiest option.
-If you are no longer booted into the live image, use the RACADM option instead to disable via SSH.
+If you don't want to use the Linux live ISO, you can use the RACADM option to disable it via SSH.

 ### Option 1: Disable ThirdPartyPCIFanResponse using IPMItool via Linux Shell

-IPMItool is built into the live image.
+IPMItool is built into the Linux live ISO in this guide.
 Otherwise, you will need to install IPMItool in a Linux environment first.

 To disable ThirdPartyPCIFanResponse, run the following command in the Linux shell:
 ```